-There’s a lot to be said for a book that can instantly transport you from your mundane reality (oops, are we projecting?) to a life in which lunch is lingered over each day.
-The latter is the reality of veteran food editors Melissa Hamilton and Christopher Hirsheimer, founders of the well-known Canal House, and we dare say it’ll become your reality, too, as soon as you delve into their cookbook.
+There’s a lot to be said for a book that can instantly transport you from your mundane reality (oops, am I projecting?) to a life in which lunch is lingered over each day.
+The latter is the reality of veteran food editors Melissa Hamilton and Christopher Hirsheimer, founders of the well-known Canal House, and I dare say it’ll become your reality, too, as soon as you delve into their cookbook.
 What began as a daily photo and caption of lunch on their site begat a 360-page book containing kitchen essentials of every sort, such as compound butter and vin santo–roasted pears as well as less-expected pleasures the likes of lemon verbena-inflected bellini and cauliflower with bread crumbs, pancetta, and prunes.
-We’ve dubbed it The Big Red Book, for reasons that we think are obvious, but you’ll recognize it as Canal House Cooks Every Day (Andrews McMeel, $45).
+I’ve dubbed it The Big Red Book, for reasons that I think are obvious, but you’ll recognize it as Canal House Cooks Every Day (Andrews McMeel Publishing, $45).

 Sometimes what you need, especially if you’re new to the parenting gig, is less a cookbook and more a girlfriend.
 A girlfriend who can commiserate over your sleep-deprived situation; a girlfriend who can see you through every awkward phase with patience, practical advice, and a flask procured from her purse; a girlfriend who can ply you with takeout, cooking tricks, and tried-and-true recipes when you can no longer find the time—or, gack, the will—to cook.
 A girlfriend like Debbie Koenig, author of Parents Need to Eat Too: Nap-Friendly Recipes, One-Handed Meals, and Time-Saving Kitchen Tricks for New Parents (William Morrow, $16.99).
 But, since she already has her own friends, what you need instead is her book.
 Even if you never make a single recipe—a mistake, mind you—her book is certain to become a dog-eared bible.
 Reread that title.
 The book savvily and sassily helps you extend the efficiency of any time spent in the kitchen.
 It’s sorta the What to Expect After You’re Expecting for those who’ve forsaken duck fat for the moment to finance a college fund.